Connecting local responses around the world

 By Beverly Bell

 On May 23 and 25, police in the Delmas district of Port-au-Prince destroyed camps which sheltered people who were otherwise homeless since the earthquake.
-Police and other municipal workers beat and arrested residents, and physically threatened the…Continue
+Police and other municipal workers beat and arrested residents, and physically threatened the lives…Continue

 After attending the S.A.L.T on May 19th 20110, with Sexual Minority Population, i hav gained the following experience.